Identity Theft: What To Do If You Become A Victim

 - To report fraud, call 1-800-680-7289

-If you have any checks stolen or bank accounts set up fraudulently report it to the following companies:
+If you have checks stolen or bank accounts set up fraudulently, report to:

 - Contact the Social Security Administration's Fraud Hotline at 1-800-269-0271.